 Aim to be active for 30 minutes a day.
-It can be as simple as trading in your 10-minute drive to work with a 30-minute walk.
+This can be as simple as trading in your 10-minute drive to work for a 30-minute walk.
 You can join a recreational sports league (but the ones where you drink tons of beer after each game don’t count!).
 Take a dance class.
 Partner up with a friend for a standing exercise date.
 You’ll feel fitter, sleep better, and reduce your risk of lifestyle-related illnesses.

 Invest in Your Sense of Self-Worth

 We all have experiences throughout our life that shape us, for better or for worse.
 If we don’t unpack those unconscious negative thoughts, we repeat toxic patterns of behavior and hold ourselves back personally and professionally.
 Negative self-worth can keep you tied to unhealthy friendships or romantic relationships, or it could lead you to believe that taking care of yourself and your body isn’t worth it.
 The narrative you tell yourself can prevent you from making positive life changes.

 There are a few ways to invest in your self-worth.
 Spend more time with friends and family that encourage your growth.
 Seek out a mentor at work who can help you set and stick to career goals.
 And consider talking to a therapist.
 There’s no shame in getting help from a professional, and it can lead to some amazing changes in your life.

 Is college worth the cost?
 Studies show that people with a four-year degree dramatically out-earn people without one.
 If you’re considering a career change or advancement, you might need a bachelor’s degree, additional certification, or an advanced degree.
 In these cases, investing in more education will have a direct impact on your career.